davaya/openc2-jadn/jadn-v2.0.md

 | true      | false    | false         | Sequence     |
 | false     | false    | false         | Bag          |

+In applications each collection value is instantiated as a variable with the specified semantic effect.
-This document does not specify how information values are instantiated, but for illustration purposes Table 4-3 lists programming language types that could hold collection values with the specified semantic effect.
+This document does not specify how information values are instantiated, but Table 4-3 lists programming language types that could hold collection values with the required semantics.
 Values used as keys must be constant in order to be hashable.

 ###### Table 4-3: Example Programming Language Types